BookingSync/operations/README.md

 end
 ```

-`ActiveRecordRepository#create` returns a proper Success() monad which will become a part of `Operation::Result#context` returned by Composite or a properly built Failure() monad wich will be incorporated into `Operation::Result#errors`.
+`ActiveRecordRepository#create` returns a proper Success() monad which will become a part of `Operation::Result#context` returned by Composite or a properly built Failure() monad which will be incorporated into `Operation::Result#errors`.

-Of course, it is possible to use [dry-auto_inject](https://dry-rb.org/gems/dry-auto_inject/) along with [dry-container](https://dry-rb.org/gems/dry-container/) to make things even more fancy.
+Of course, it is possible to use [dry-auto_inject](https://dry-rb.org/gems/dry-auto_inject/) along with [dry-container](https://dry-rb.org/gems/dry-container/) to make things even fancier.

 ### Configuration